-This part sets out the minimum security standards applicable to secure cryptographic devices (SCDs) that are required to be met by all IA Participants.
+This part sets out the minimum security standards applicable to secure deficitive 1.1.19 cryptographic devices (SCDs) that are required to be met by all IA Participants.

 2.1 Relevant Standards

 The Company is committed to the use of the latest national and international standards in the Interchange environment.
 The requirements contained in: